 The ABC Finance Limited HMO mortgage calculator

 Before looking to take out an HMO mortgage, we would advise you to check that the loan is affordable both when the property is tenanted and also if there are rental voids.
-This tool will work out the anticipated monthly mortgage payment on both an interest only and capital repayment basis.
+This tool will accurately work out your monthly mortgage payment on both an interest only and capital repayment basis.

 Typical products are:

 - Sole name existing landlord (60% LTV): 1.85%